 The Falcate Orangetip is a sexually dimorphic species.
-This means that males and females have some differences, and in this case, it is the color of the wing tips.
+This means that males and females look different from each other, and in this case, the difference is the color of the wing tips.
 Males have bright orange in the upper corner of their forewings that really stands out on the white wing.
 A single black dot sits just below that orange patch.
-Females lack the orange color completely, though it may be replaced with a small bit of ashy gray in the tip instead.
+Females lack the orange color completely, though it may be replaced with a small bit of ashy gray instead.
 The single black dot may be just a bit larger on the female.
 Both sexes have a black-and-white checkered border around the wing tips and both have fuzzy, dark gray bodies on top that are white underneath.
-The underside of their wings are white with a black and gray marbling on the hindwing.
+The underside of the wings is white with a black and gray marbling on the hindwing.

 The caterpillar is white with a black 'back'.
 A yellow line runs down the 'spine' and is flanked by light blue or turquoise lines that are freckled with black dots of varying sizes.
 It feeds on wildflowers that bloom in spring, like rock cress, Spring Beauty, and toothwort.
 This caterpillar spends a great deal of time in chrysalis form with some extending this life stage through autumn and winter.

 Look for flying adults in early and late spring near woodlands.
 They are fast in flight, so admire them for as long as they allow.

 General Characteristics Capability, Shape, Texture/Pattern, Benefits, Dangers

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.